ruihu51/ruihu51.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a fourth-year PhD student in the [Department of Mathematics and Statistics](https://www.umass.edu/mathematics-statistics/) at the University of Massachusetts Amherst.
 My research mainly focuses on causal inference, survival analysis and nonparametric estimation.
 During my PhD studies, I am advised by [Prof. Ted Westling]().
-Under his guidance, I am working on several projects to develop nonparametric statistical methods for observational studies in causal inference, including heterogenous treatment effects and sensitivity analysis.
+Under his guidance, I work on several projects to develop nonparametric statistical methods for observational studies in causal inference, such as nonparametric inference for heterogenous treatment effects and sensitivity analysis.

 {style="text-align: justify;"}